mekkablue/Glyphs-Scripts/README.md

 * **Add TTF Autohint Control Instructions for Current Glyph:** Adds a touch line for a given up/down amount to the Control Instructions of the current instance. *Needs Vanilla.*
 * **BlueFuzzer:** Extends all alignment zones by the specified value.
 Similar to what the blueFuzz value used to do, hence the name. *Needs Vanilla.*
 * **Keep Only First Master Hints:** In selected glyphs, deletes all hints in all layers except for whatever is ordered as first master.
 Respects Bracket Layers.
 E.g., if your first master is 'Regular', then the script will delete hints in 'Bold', 'Bold [120]', but keep them in 'Regular' and 'Regular [100]'.
-* **New Tab with Glyphs Exceeding Zones:** Opens a new tab with all glyphs where the extremums do not lie within zones.
 * **New Tab with Glyphs in Alignment Zones:** Opens a new tab and lists all glyphs that reach into alignment zones.
 * **New Tab with Glyphs Not Reaching Into Zones:** Opens a new tab with all glyphs that do NOT reach into any top or bottom alignment zone.
 Only counts glyphs that contain paths in the current master.
 Ignores empty glyphs and compounds.
 * **Remove PS Hints:** Deletes all stem and/or ghost hints throughout the current font, the selected master and/or the selected glyphs. *Needs Vanilla.*